adetoro1989/adetoro1989.github.io/README.md

 I ensured both containers were deployed in the same network and they could talk to each other.
 I used the "docker exec" command to enter into the container to make adjustments to the database server and the apache and php services as well.

+I used the principle of CRUD (Create, Read, Update and Delete) to manage messages sent to me from my portfolio.
+This was done using the PHP and Mysql backend.

 After testing i setup a CI/CD pipeline on github action to automatically synch updates to my applications.

 ## ⭐ Features